V2I-Calib: A Novel Calibration Approach for Collaborative Vehicle and Infrastructure LiDAR Systems: EXPERIMENT

 In this section, we aim to validate the effectiveness of the core affinity formulation module presented in Section \ref{affinity formulation} and the extrinsic parameter optimization module discussed in Section \ref{extrinsics optimization} through a series of ablation studies.

-Comparing V2I-Calib-v1 with V2I-Calib-v3, we observe that the core affinity formulation module proposed in this paper exhibits enhanced robustness, achieving an approximate 20\% increase in the success rate compare.
-Moreover, we evaluated the impact of the extrinsic parameter optimization module on calibration outcomes.
-A comparative analysis between V2I-Calib-v1 and V2I-Calib-v2, before and after the introduction of the extrinsic optimization module, reveals that the optimization algorithm significantly improves the precision and success rate of the calibration.
+As indicated in Tables \ref{tab:method_comparison} and \ref{tab:calibration_comparison}, the core affinity formulation module introduced in this study significantly enhances robustness, evidenced by a 20\% increase in success rates when comparing V2I-Calib-v1 with V2I-Calib-v3.
+Furthermore, the inclusion of the extrinsic parameter optimization module, as evaluated through a comparison of V2I-Calib-v1 and V2I-Calib-v2, substantially improves calibration precision and success rates.

-To validate the superiority of the affinity metrics proposed in this paper, we conducted comparative analyses with category affinity, angle affinity, and length affinity as delineated in \cite{VIPSACM2022}.
-The results, as depicted in Figure \ref{fig:violin}, demonstrate that Strategy 2, which is core affinity, achieves a higher success rate and extrinsic parameter accuracy within an acceptable time frame.
-Notably, when comparing Strategy 2 (core affinity with category affinity) with Strategy 3 (core affinity without category affinity), it is apparent that the inclusion of category affinity significantly reduces the overall computational time and notably enhances performance within the hard group.
+The superiority of the proposed affinity metrics was validated against category, angle, and length affinities, detailed in \cite{VIPSACM2022}.
+The results, depicted in Figure \ref{fig:violin}, show that Strategy 1 (core affinity combined with category affinity) not only achieves higher success rates and accuracy but also reduces computational time significantly compared to Strategy 2 (core affinity alone), especially in challenging scenarios.

-Regarding the Strategy 1 angle affinity and Strategy 4 length affinity extended from \cite{VIPSACM2022}, these strategies were originally designed for scenarios assisted by positional information.
+Regarding the Strategy 3 (angle affinity with category affinity) and Strategy 4 (length affinity with category affinity) extended from \cite{VIPSACM2022}, these strategies were originally designed for scenarios assisted by positional information.
 However, experimental results show that they are somewhat applicable in scenarios without initial extrinsic parameter values, although their performance significantly decreases in challenging settings.
 Upon further analysis of the scenarios where these strategies failed, we observed that most of these scenarios involved extrinsic parameters with relatively large absolute values, aligning with the limitations inherent in their initial design rationale.

-These ablation studies not only confirm the efficacy of each distinct module within our framework but also underscore their collective role in enhancing the overall functionality of the system.